MsDora, a former teacher and Christian counselor, presents practical Scriptural principles for joyful everyday living.

 Listening Prayer Is Patient

 “Many people … never hang in long enough for God to show his power.”
 Wayne Stiles

 She looked around the garage; there were no keys.
 She rushed out to the garbage and recycling bins; he could have dropped them on his way there, but there were no keys in sight.
 She walked around the car; he might even have kicked them underneath, but she did not find them.
 She walked on and through the grass, too tall to be called a lawn; no keys surfaced.
 Had she stopped listening too soon?

 She bowed her head in confession.
 “Sorry about my anxiety, Lord but please reward my faith.
 You said that the keys were outside and I believe you.”

 She walked to the beginning of the driveway, turned her back to the street, bowed her head and listened again.
-She saw (not literally) that the man got out of the car with a package in his hand.
+Staring at the car, she saw (not literally) that the man had gotten out with a package in his hand.
 She saw him open the back door, take out another package and head toward the house with a package in each hand.
 She saw no keys.
 She kept listening.